Dcode99/rPublisher/README.md

   A complex event processor will be used to handle the event streams containing patient records.
   This CEP will be able to detect activity over time intervals to determine if there is an alert state.
 It will be used to handle the real time reporting APIs.

-  A relational database will be used to keep track of hospital capacity and patient status.
+  MySQL: A relational database will be used to keep track of hospital capacity and patient status.

   Entity: Patient